friendsofswancreek/WADE/README.md

 This project is designed to be easy to contribute, and easy to use.
 If you find any friction points, please contact Foundry Spatial at technical@foundryspatial.com.

+Forking this project will also give you a website page at a URL that looks like this: `https://<username>.github.io/<projectname>/`.
+For example, this project has a website page here: <https://foundry-spatial.github.io/WADE/>, which was generated from the `index.md` file in the `docs` directory - Modify as you like but please keep the `---` lines at the top of file or your page won't get generated.
+[Read more about github pages.](https://pages.github.com/)

 ### Sign up and sign in to github

 If you haven't created an account for github already, please follow their instructions at <https://github.com/join>.
 Once you have confirmed your email and account information, please visit [this repository](https://github.com/Foundry-Spatial/WADE) again, or refresh your browser.